Mitar Subotić: Legacy

 After Subotić's death, 2000, a non-profit organization The Suba Institute was founded in his honor in Brazil.
 Since 2008, the Novi Sad Exit festival world music stage was named Suba Stage.
 In January 2012, it was announced that the Novi Sad Liman park would get a Mitar Subotić place in honor of the musician.
+In October 2022, the winning ideal plans for Mitar Subotić′s monument, designed by Milana Kulića, were revealed to the public.
+The commission for the monument was initiated by the Novi Sad European Capital of Culture Foundation with the support of the Mitar Subotić Suba Foundation.
+On 6 November 2023, The monument was unveiled at Suba′s Plateau in Liman Park.
+The unveiling of the sculpture was attended by many Novi Sad residence, including those who knew the artist and his family.

 The song Subotić recorded with Marina Perazić, "Plava jutra", was covered by Ana Sofrenović and the recording appeared on the various artists unplugged compilation Bez struje (Unplugged) in 1994.
 In 2002, a group of musicians from Brazil and the United Kingdom, including Cibelle, Trio Mocotó member João Parahyba, Marina Lima, Phil Asher and Juryman, recorded the Suba tribute album Tributo.
 In 2005, the Rex Ilusivii In Vitro / Suba Within Us ballet based on Subotić's life was written by choreographer Aleksandra Ketig and the soundtrack for the play was released on the album of the same name.
 In 2012, the Suba Connection Band, a supergroup consisting of musicians Subotić's had worked with during his career in Brazil, fronted by João Parahyba, performed at the Exit festival's Suba stage.